 Despite the race’s rough and masculine image, the colour pink is closely linked to the event, and that has nothing to do with the fairer sex.
 According to redbull.com, “The finish in Dakar used to be at the Lac Rose, 30km north of Dakar, which is so called because the lake is bright pink.
 This is caused by a unique type of algae, dunaliella salina.
 The lake is so striking that it can be seen from space, and the mere sight of it – after two weeks of unrelenting mental and physical punishment – has in the past caused even fully-grown bikers to spontaneously burst into tears.”

-The 2022 Dakar Rally, which starts in Ha’il in north-western Saudi Arabia on 2 January and finishes in Jeddah, the port city on the Red Sea, on 14 January, is the 44th edition of the cross-country endurance event.
-The organisers say that 80% of the route will be different from the previous two events held in this country and will test drivers over 4 800 kilometres.
+The 2022 Dakar Rally, which started in Ha’il in north-western Saudi Arabia on 2 January and finished in Jeddah, the port city on the Red Sea, on 14 January 2022, was the 44th edition of the cross-country endurance event.
+The organisers said that 80% of the route was different from the previous two events held in this country and tested drivers over 4 800 kilometres.

-The Toyota Gazoo Racing team will no doubt make headlines again, while Hino Motors, which has been competing since 1991, announced that it will be racing against the typical monster trucks with a diesel-electric hybrid truck in the event.
+The Toyota Gazoo Racing team of Nasser Al-Attiyah and co-driver Mathieu Baumel were crowned Dakar 2022 winners.
+Hino Motors, which has been competing since 1991, raced against the typical monster trucks with a diesel-electric hybrid truck in the event.
 No mean feat…